Camp Coaching Staff

 Vanderslice earned his bachelor of science in business administration in 2002 from UNC Asheville where he was a member of the men’s basketball program.
 He earned his MBA from Heidelberg in 2004.

 Corey Hendren, Assistant Men's Basketball Coach

-Jakob Gollon is in his first year as an assistant coach at USC Aiken.
+Corey Hendren is in his first season as an assistant coach at USC Aiken.

 He helped the Pacers to a berth in the NCAA Tournament for the first time since 2014 as the No. 3 seed in the Southeast Region.
 Hendren guided the team to a No. 4 national ranking.
 He coached a pair of all-region and first-team all-conference selections in Xzavier Barmore and Ty'lik Evans - while Evans shattered the school and conference record with an NCAA Division II leading 125 steals.
 CoachStat.Net listed him as the top assistant coach (under 35) in Division II and Division III in the Southeast Region (NC, SC, TN, LA, MS, AL, GA and FL).